GustavoCaso/GustavoCaso.github.io/source/_posts/2018-03-06-grpc-tutorial-with-ruby.markdown

 So the other day I found an exciting project [Anycable](http://anycable.io/) that allow using custom WebSocket server within your ruby application.
 I immediately got hooked up, and I started reading about it, and the first thing that I never heard of it was [Grpc](https://grpc.io).

-Grpc is an Open Source RPC framework developed by Google which uses [protocol buffer](https://developers.google.com/protocol-buffers/docs/overview).
+Grpc is an Open Source RPC framework developed by Google which uses [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
 RPC (remote procedure call) the idea is that we can call a method on a server as we were calling a local object.

 So the first thing I did was visit the official site for [Grpc](https://grpc.io) and went straight to the ruby section.
 What I found is a tutorial that is not up to date with the code from the [repo](https://github.com/grpc/grpc) at Github, and I found a little hard to follow, so I decided to merely extract the tutorial to my repo and explaining the overview of what I learned.

-Please, I want to make clear that the majority of the code is identical to the one in the grpc repo but I organized it a little more in a ruby way, so is easier to understand.
+Please, I want to make clear that the majority of the code is identical to the one in the grpc repo but I organized and rename a couple of things, so is easier to understand.

 The first piece in our puzzle is the definition of our Grpc service, for that we use a file with `proto` extension.